Serving Construction Injury Victims In Brooklyn And New York City

 More Action Needs To Take Place To Prevent Accidents

 Employers should never ignore precautions, but realistically it happens.
-Unfortunately, construction companies and general contractors in New York City are notorious when it comes to committing building and job site violations.
+Unfortunately, construction companies and general contractors in New York City are notorious when it comes to committing building and job site violations, like safety equipment violations.
+Not to measure having poor safety measures overall.
 In 2018, there were 402 injuries and six construction accident-related fatalities.
 As of June 2019, 287 injuries and five fatalities had already occurred, making it clear work-related injuries happening to construction workers is a growing problem.

 New York City has significantly upped its vigilance in protecting construction workers by passing Local Law 196.